Call for Proposal

 Faculty of accepted proposals will be directed to a conference faculty webpage where requirements and deadlines will be detailed, and questions addressed.

 NHPCO’s proposal review process is conducted by members of the Conference Planning Committee, which ensures a rigorous review of every proposal.
-This Committee is comprised of hospice and palliative care professionals from NHPCO’s Professional Education Committee, myNHPCO Community professionals, Council of States, NHPCO committees and other education, hospice and palliative care professionals with demonstrated successes in leadership and advocacy.
+This Committee is comprised of hospice and palliative care professionals from NHPCO’s Professional Education Committee, myNHPCO Community professionals, Council of States, NHPCO committees and other education, hospice and palliative care professionals.

 Proposals are selected based on information submitted.
 Faculty substitutions, deletions, or additions must be approved by NHPCO.
 NHPCO reserves the right to edit accepted presentations for publication on NHPCO’s website and in conference marketing and informational materials.

-- Relevance/Interest: Is the proposal timely and relevant to management and leadership in hospice and palliative care?
+Relevance/Interest: Is the proposal timely and relevant?
 Is the topic related to the conference goals and relevant professional practice gaps; What is the likelihood of significant interest and appeal for this session.

 Where programs are direct providers of hospice and palliative care, preference will be given to members of NHPCO.
 Proposals submitted by individuals working in commercial interest organizations (see glossary below) will not be accepted if the content relates to healthcare goods or services consumed by, or used on, patients that are produced, marketed, re-sold or distributed by the commercial interest organization.